woernerm/fluent_anvil_copy/README.md

     except ValidationError as error:
         self.my_label.text = str(error)
 ```
-The `validate(value, *args, **kwargs)` method calls the lambda function defined earlier
+The `validate(value, *args, **kwargs)` method calls the lambda function defined earlier.
-when creating the Validator instance in the previous example.
-You are not limited to a
+The validation function is not limited to a single parameter.
+You can define an arbitrary
-single parameter.
-You can define an arbitrary validation function signature as long as
+validation function signature as long as it has at least one required parameter.
+You then
-it has at least one required parameter.
-You then provide all required parameter values to
+provide all required parameter values to
 `validate(value, *args, **kwargs)`.
 If validation passes, nothing happes.
 In the above
 example, the label text is set to an empty string.
 If validation fails, a ValidationError
 is thrown.
 The exception message will contain the desired translation defined earlier.